The Prestige (novel)

-The Prestige is a 1995 science fantasy psychological horror mystery novel by Christopher Priest.
+The Prestige is a 1995 science fiction novel by Christopher Priest.
 It tells the story of a prolonged feud between two stage magicians in late 1800s England.
 Its main structure is that of a collection of diaries that were kept by the protagonists and later collated.
 The title derives from the novel's fictional practice of stage illusions having three parts: the setup, the performance, and the prestige (effect).

 The novel received the James Tait Black Memorial Prize for best fiction and the World Fantasy Award for Best Novel.

+It has been adapted for a movie by the same name by director Christopher Nolan in 2006.

 Plot

 Past events are told through the diaries of nineteenth-century magicians Rupert Angier and Alfred Borden.
 The diaries are read by their great-grandchildren, Kate Angier and Andrew Westley (born Nicholas Borden), who meet in the present day.
 Throughout the novel, the two diary accounts are interspersed with events of Kate's and Andrew's framing story.
 Andrew's story is related to his childhood as an adoptee and his current job as a journalist.
 Kate's story is related to a traumatic event that happened when she was five years old, in which she witnessed her father murder a small boy.
 This leads her to search for Andrew, whom she believes is the twin of the murdered boy.
 As the diaries are read, the truth of what happened to Andrew's twin is explained by the history of Angier and Borden.

 The central plot focuses on a feud between the magicians, begun in the fledgling years of their careers when Borden disrupts a fake seance being conducted by Angier and his pregnant wife Julia after they had conducted a previous one for one of Borden's relatives.
 Borden was upset that they had presented it as real when he realized it was an illusion.
 During the scuffle, Julia is thrown to the ground, resulting in a miscarriage.
 The two men are mutually antagonistic for many years afterwards as they rise to become world-renowned stage magicians, with the feud affecting the later generations of their families to come, including Kate and Andrew.

 Borden develops a teleportation act called "The Transported Man", and later creates an improved version named "The New Transported Man", which appears to move him from one closed cabinet to another in the blink of an eye without appearing to pass through the intervening space.
 The act seems to defy physics and puts all previous magic acts to shame.
 The reader learns that Alfred Borden is actually not one man but two: identical twins named Albert and Frederick who share the identity of "Alfred Borden" secretly to ensure their professional success with "The New Transported Man".
 Angier suspects that Borden uses a double, but dismisses the idea because he thinks it is too easy.